Why I quit being a nutritional therapist

 When I quite literally busted a gut

 Between 2022 and 2023, my sigmoid colon perforated several times, the last episode resulting in life-saving emergency surgery where I had a 50% chance of not making it as I also had sepsis.
-In February 2023, I woke up after 9½ hours of surgery with a colostomy bag, and spent the next 9 months with my new companion (I named him Bilbo) before my reversal surgery in December 2023.
+In February 2023, I woke up after 9½ hours of surgery with a colostomy bag, and spent the next 9 months with my new companion (I named him Bilbo - see photo below) before my reversal surgery in December 2023.

 These dramatic turns of events made it clear that I needed to reduce my stress as much as possible.

-I decided to focus on rebuilding my design and branding career, comforted by the knowledge that I could support other nutritional therapists and health practitioners, and remain part of the community.
+I decided to focus on rebuilding my design and branding career, comforted by the knowledge that I could support other nutritional therapists, coaches and health practitioners, and remain part of the community.
 I'm ashamed that it took a life-threatening situation to make me do what was best for me but anyone who knows me would say this is very ‘on brand’ for me.
-It’s never too late for a re-brand, and I’m still trying to reprogramme myself on a daily basis.
+It’s never too late for a re-brand, and I’m still trying to improve on a daily basis.

 This is me with my colostomy bag ‘Bilbo’, as I came to call him.
 I was lucky enough to have a reversal, and in the days before that surgery, I realised just how grateful I was for everything Bilbo had done for me.
-It felt strange to feel bereft saying goodbye to what had originally been my worst nightmare.
 I wrote about the experience for Tidings Magazine, Colostomy UK's publication.
-You can read it here.

 What now?

-What nutritional therapists do is HARD.
+And it IS hard.
 Very hard.
 Harder than what doctors and nurses do (I've been told this, by actual doctors and nurses).
 It's so complex, detailed, and deeply personal.
-The last thing nutritional therapists need is for setting up their business and website to be hard as well.
+The last thing a nutritional therapist needs is for setting up their business and website to be hard as well.

-So now I take that off their plates.
-So they can get on with the important work of putting more fibre on yours.
+So now I take that off your plate.
+So you can get on with the important work of putting more fibre on theirs.